KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. method:: use_fallbacks(self, *fallbacks)

-        If this method gets called, :meth:`iterator` will use the fallbacks defined here.
-If not fallbacks are given, :data:`FALLBACK_LANGUAGES` will be used.
+        If this method gets called, :meth:`iterator` will use the fallbacks defined here. `None` value will be replaced with current language at query evaluation, as returned by :func:`~django.utils.translation.get_language`.
+        If not fallbacks are given, :data:`FALLBACK_LANGUAGES` will be used, with current language prepended.

     .. method:: _clone(self, klass=None, setup=False, **kwargs)